syncfusion-content/jsp-docs/jsp/PivotGrid/Advanced-Filtering.md

 documentation: ug
 ---

-# Advanced Filtering and Sorting
+# Advanced filtering and sorting

-It allows to filter and sort the field members in PivotGrid.
+It allows to filter and sort the field members in the pivot grid.

-You can enable Advanced Filtering and Sorting option in PivotGrid by setting the `enableAdvancedFilter` property to true.
+You can enable the Advanced Filtering and Sorting option in the pivot grid by setting the `enableAdvancedFilter` property to true.

 {% highlight html %}